Platinum Games is making Babylon’s Fall for Square Enix

 Square Enix revealed that it has developer Platinum Games working on a new game called Babylon’s Fall for PlayStation 4 and PC.
-It is due out in 2019, but details beyond that are scarce.
+It is due out in 2019, but details beyond that are scarce today at the 2018 Electronic Entertainment Expo trade show in Los Angeles.

 In a trailer, Platinum showed an animated scroll of the history of Babylon, but we didn’t get any gameplay.
-We do get a quick moment near the end of the video of a character attacking what looks like a large enemy, and this is likely artwork from the game itself But we’ll probably have to wait for more info about what Platinum is doing next.
+We do get a quick moment near the end of the video of a character attacking what looks like a large enemy, and this is likely artwork from the game itself.
+But we’ll probably have to wait for more info about what Platinum is doing next.

 Here is the trailer: